kadhikari/forseti/readme.md

 Several **tags** exists:

 - release/latest - The main tag.
 This is the last stable version
-- 0.X.0 - Each main version is tagged with a num
+- X.X.X - Each main version is tagged with a num
 - master - The current branch of development

 A docker compose is available for a local run.<br>